Record number of South Sudanese face critical lack of food

 Late last month the U.N.
 Security Council extended an arms embargo and other sanctions against South Sudan over objections from African nations, Russia and China that the measure won’t help promote peace.

-Also last month Pope Francis, who in a remarkable gesture earlier this year kissed the feet of South Sudan’s rival leaders to encourage the peace process, said he may add a South Sudan leg onto his Africa trip in September if conditions there are “mature.”
+Also last month Pope Francis, who in a remarkable gesture earlier this year kissed the feet of South Sudan’s rival leaders to encourage the peace process, said he may add a South Sudan leg to his Africa trip in September if conditions there are “mature.”

 Follow Africa news at https://twitter.com/AP_Africa